Electrotherapy: How CES Can Help With Anxiety

 7. You can turn up the intensity if/when desired

-8. A very faint tingling may be felt at the correct intensity
+8. You may feel a very faint tingling at the correct intensity

 Using CES Long Term

-CES devices are safe for daily long-term use with no known side effects.
-Most people will find positive benefits and release from many symptoms after their first few sessions so long term daily use is not usually necessary.
+CES devices are safe for long-term daily use with no known side effects.
+Most people will find positive benefits and release from many symptoms after their first few sessions, so long-term everyday use is not usually necessary.

-How often you need to use the device really depends on the severity of your symptoms and the relief that you want to achieve.
-Some will find they need to use the device daily while others may receive the best results only using 1-2 times per week.
+How often you need to use the device depends on the severity of your symptoms and the relief you want.
+Some will find they need to use the device daily, while others may receive the best results only using it 1-2 times per week.

 Using CES for Anxiety

-CES has been proven especially effective for Generalized Anxiety and State Anxiety (dentist appointments, tests, doctor visit, etc).
-In fact, there are dentists that have begun using CES devices in their offices for those with anxiety.
+CES has been proven especially effective for Generalized Anxiety and State Anxiety (dentist appointments, tests, doctor visits, etc.).
+In fact, some dentists have begun using CES devices in their offices for those with anxiety.

-In a 6 week clinical study using participants with Generalized Anxiety Disorder (GAD), the results were an average reduction in anxiety of 40.4%.
+In a six-week clinical study using participants with Generalized Anxiety Disorder (GAD), the average anxiety reduction was 40.4%.

 How to Purchase a CES Device

-There are 2 classes of CES devices available to the general public:
+There are two classes of CES devices available to the general public:

 • Non-FDA approved devices (no prescription needed): these include devices such as Oasis Pro and CES Ultra

-While the FDA approved devices are very well made and generally have more medical studies on record, there are some well made non-approved devices, such as the Oasis Pro which we do recommend as well.
+While the FDA-approved devices are very well made and generally have more medical studies on record, there are some well-made non-approved devices, such as the Oasis Pro, which we also recommend.

-We have partnered with Caputron, a trusted supplier for CES, tDCS and TMS devices, to bring our readers a discount for their purchase
+We have partnered with Caputron, a trusted supplier of CES, tDCS, and TMS devices, to provide our readers with an exclusive discount!

 You can learn more about the products mentioned in this article directly from the manufacturer's websites below: